-The common barrier material (among many) used by the Government is MIL-PRF-131.
-The desiccant used is activated clay conforming to the specification MIL-D-3464.
-A humidity indicator card can be placed inside the barrier bag so that the condition of the item and the desiccant can be checked upon opening.
-Humidity indicator plugs that project through the barrier material are also available and allow for checking the humidity inside the barrier bag without actually opening it.
+For many government shipments, the barrier material is MIL-PRF-131.
+The desiccant is activated clay conforming to MIL-D-3464.
+We prepare shipments to the specifications provided and can place a humidity indicator card inside the barrier bag so that the condition of the item and the desiccant can be checked upon opening.
+We can also provide humidity indicator plugs that project through the barrier material.
+This allows for checking the humidity inside the barrier bag without opening it.

 We carefully select the materials used for each shipment based on the asset’s requirements.
 This may include:

 - Corrugated cardboard

 - Anti-static materials

 - Vapor barrier (Note: The use of moisture vapor barriers and desiccant are currently denoted in MIL-STD-2073 under Method of Preservation by the codes 50, 51, 52, 53, 54, and 55.)